artemnovichkov/Carting/README.md

 ## Todo
  - [x] Add option for adding new script
  - [ ] Add support of multiple targets
+ - [ ] Add check of linked frameworks
- - [ ] Add option for platform selection
+ - [ ] Add option for platform selection or automatic check
  - [ ] Unify errors
  - [ ] Write tests